dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   https://github.com/user-attachments/assets/ec9950bc-0568-404e-a57b-5b08b84452d0

-  I am still blown away by how quickly the encoded video is rendered, basically instantly after the program terminates, the max runtime I've tried is 1 minute, maybe I should try rendering for longer, but I don't think it would be any less slow since FFmpeg is encoding the video frame by frame every cycle in the render loop.
+  I am still blown away by how quickly the encoded video is rendered, basically instantly after the program terminates, the max runtime I've tried is 1 minute, maybe I should try rendering for longer, but I don't think it would be any less fast since FFmpeg is encoding the video frame by frame every cycle in the render loop.
 This could also just be due to the scene not being very intensive.
 The on-screen and off-screen renders match basically exactly, now I can do whatever I want, my first goal is to do some fractal rendering, continue the LearnOpenGL sections, and once I've learnt about instancing, try to implement the Saturn's rings code in OpenGL.

 * I also changed from using a C++ vector to using an array to store the frame (pixel) data, as this seems better suited to the job as the frame data is of a fixed size, and an array uses the heap rather than the stack making it faster.
   ```cpp